What You Need to Know About Passover and Easter

 Writing to the Corinthian church, Paul instructed the members (who were predominantly gentile converts) to keep the Passover exactly as Christ taught His disciples.
 Paul wrote:

 “For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; and when He had given thanks, He broke it and said, ‘Take, eat; this is My body which is broken for you; do this in remembrance of Me.’
 In the same manner He also took the cup after supper, saying, ‘This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me.’
-For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes” (1 Corinthians 11:23-26, emphasis added).
+For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes” (1 Corinthians 11:23-26).

 Members of the Church of God today continue to proclaim the Lord’s death every year at the Passover ceremony, which occurs on the same night Jesus ate the Passover nearly 2,000 years ago.